sara-nl/clouddocs/Windows.markdown

 1. **On the UI:** On the _Images_ tab (under _Virtual Resources_), click on the green _[+]_ button (on the top-left corner of the screen) to start creating a new `image`.
 A form will pop up.
 1. **On the UI:** On the form that popped up:
-  * click on the gray _Reset_ button at the bottom of it
   * type in a meaningful _Name_ (e.g.: **windows_iso**, we will use this name later)
   * type in a meaningful _Description_ (optional)
   * choose _Type_ _CDROM_